Erwin-t-Hoen/Flat-File-Exporter/README.md

 Dependencies

-Mendix 4.3.2 Environment
+Mendix 5.21.1 environment
-The MxModelReflection module needs to be installed (version 3.3 was used for development) Configuration
+The MxModelReflection module needs to be installed Configuration
 General: